MIDS-scaling-up/v2/week12/hw/README.md

     mmlscluster

+If a node doesn't appear for some reason (for example, if there was a connection issue when the cluster was initially created), you can manually the node in with the command `mmaddnode`:

+    mmaddnode -N gpfs3

+Where `gpfs3` is the name of the missing node.

 Now we need to define our disks.
 Do this to print the paths and sizes of disks on your machine:

     fdisk -l